sodadata/docs/soda-cloud/resource-map.md

 Deleting a scan definition has the potential to impact multiple agreements in a data source.
 Among other things, the scan definition defines the schedule that Soda Cloud uses to execute scans of data in the data source.

-Any agreements that reference a deleted scan definition would no longer be scanned for data quality.
-Consequently, your **Check Results** dashboard in Soda Cloud no longer displays check results for the agreement, nor would Soda Cloud send alert notifications.
+Soda does not scan any agreements that reference a deleted scan definition.
+Consequently, your **Checks** dashboard in Soda Cloud no longer displays checks for the agreement, nor would Soda Cloud send alert notifications.

 ![delete-scan-def](/assets/images/delete-scan-def.png){:height="700px" width="700px"}